 7. Secure the Emergency Release Cord

-The emergency release cord for your garage door is a handy feature for you, but don’t let it be an access point for burglars.
+The emergency release cord for your garage door is a handy feature, but don’t let it be an access point for burglars.
 Some thieves use a method called “fishing” to push a wire hook through a gap at the top of your garage door.
-They’ll use the wire to grab the release cord and pull it, which could open the door.
-While fishing is challenging and pulling the cord towards the door won’t always open it, it’s still a risk.
+They’ll use the wire to grab and pull the release cord, which could open the door.
+While fishing is challenging and pulling the cord toward the door won’t always open it, it’s still a risk.

 Secure your garage door release cord using a shield designed to cover the cord.
 That’s a much safer method of garage door security than cutting the cord or zip-tying it.
 You don’t want a thief to access the release cord, but you may still need to use it at some point.

-Now that you know how to secure garage doors, take steps to make your property safer with BlackHawk Garage Door.
+Now that you know how to secure garage doors, you can take steps to make your property safer with BlackHawk Garage Door.
 Our family-owned business provides dependable service in the Twin Cities and throughout Western Wisconsin.
-Whether you need garage door repairs, residential products or commercial products, our expert technicians are ready to help.
+Whether you need garage door repairs, residential garage door products or even commercial garage door products, our expert technicians are ready to help.
 With competitive pricing and many technicians with over 10 years of experience, you know we’ll provide thorough and quality maintenance and installation to meet your garage door needs.

 Regain peace of mind when you secure your garage door with BlackHawk Garage Door.
 Contact us today for free and honest estimates.